 You can expand your community beyond the borders of your campus and grow your professional network at the same time!
 Search our student community to connect with students at other colleges and universities who have similar career interests or majors:

-How do I search for an internship or job?
+How do I search for connections, internships, externships or jobs?

 - Go to our Connections and Jobs board.

-- Select the job(s), internship(s) or one-to-one career connection(s) you are interested in.
+- Select the student connection(s), job(s), internship(s) or one-to-one career connection(s) you are interested in.

 - Click the Request Connections and Jobs tab.
 From there you will be prompted to log in or create a new account and update your profile (if necessary.)

-Because members of the ABF Career Alliance demonstrate our core value of Passing the Blessings Forward.
+The Career Alliance is an inclusive career community facilitated and managed by ABF open to Christian Scientist and those friendly to Christian Science.
+The Career Alliance offers members career development resources, direct Career Allies/Career Ally Employers, jobs, internships, externships and inspirational networking events.
+Members of the ABF Career Alliance demonstrate our core value of Passing the Blessings Forward.
 That means they want to share and they’re ready to share.
 The ABF Career Alliance is the go-to place for the entire Christian Science community to make meaningful career connections and find jobs.

 “I think the opportunities that ABF’s Career Alliance opens up for the Christian Science community are so needed!”